Storing data in Webflow Cloud

 Open the environment dashboard

-In Webflow Cloud, select your project and the environment where your app is deployed with storage bindings configured in wrangler.json.
+In Webflow Cloud, select your project and environment where your app is deployed with storage bindings configured in wrangler.json.

 2

-Go to the bindings tab
+Go to the storage tab

-Bindings tab in Webflow Cloud environment dashboard
+Storage tab in Webflow Cloud environment dashboard

 3